MausGames/core-engine/README.md

 Some of the features already implemented are:

 - Interfaces for System (Window, Events, Time), Graphics (Camera, View Frustum), Audio and Input
-- Asynchronous Resource Management and Textures
+- Asynchronous Resource Management, Textures and Sounds
-- SIMD Math (Basics, Vector, Matrix), Utilities (Data, Random, Splines) and Threads
+- SIMD Math (Basics, Vector, Matrix), Utilities (Data, Random, Splines), Threads and Timer
 - HTML Log and Configuration File

 If you have any suggestions or problems, feel free to contact me or simply create an issue on Bitbucket.